senior-sigan/senior-sigan.github.io/_pages/index.md

   }
 </style>

 Here are all the notes in this garden, along with their links, visualized as a graph.
+_(Use ctrl + scroll to zoom in-out)_

 {% include notes_graph.html %}